9 Globe Clipart

 This is a Globe from an 1860’s Catalog!
 This one is very ornate, with all sorts of fancy ornamental work on it, including three carved figures on the base.
 The intricate details of the figures adorning this globe are truly quite amazing I think.
 I cannot imagine how long it might have taken to hand- craft this piece!

-Here’s a nifty old fashioned looking globe.
+Here’s a nifty old fashioned looking globe Image.
 Interestingly, the instruments on this globe used to set the Earth’s axis and read latitudes and longitudes appear to be almost as advanced as what are probably used today!
 Perhaps this one was used by someone with a scientific background.

 Pictured above is an interesting illustration from an early Children’s Geography book circa 1885.
 This engraving of the Earth with clouds swirling around it is almost dreamlike and surreal.
 Such an imaginative image!

-I hope you enjoyed this marvelous curated collection of Globe Images!
-You might also like the over 1200 Images in the Black and White Clip Art Images Archives HERE or the 75+ Images in our Steampunk Archives HERE!
+I hope you enjoyed this marvelous curated collection of Globe Clipart Images!
+You might also like our Best Steampunk Images HERE!